A PowerPoint Story

 In short, an engaging PowerPoint presentation is one that tells a story.

-As a parent to four-year-olds, I’m getting pretty good at reading stories to them (well, they haven’t complained yet anyway).
+As a parent to small children, I’m getting pretty good at reading stories to them (well, they haven’t complained yet anyway).
 So I started to wonder how the stories they like are structured and whether this approach would work in a ‘serious’ presentation for an adult audience.

 I started my very small, non-scientific study by trying to read as many stories to them as I could.
 And here I made the first discovery – they didn’t want me to.
 No, they wanted the same stories again and again.
 In other words, they like repetition.
 This is because they are still very much learning the language and every time they hear the same story, it allows them to reinforce existing knowledge and better experience the emotions expressed.